IllumiNations: Reflections of Earth

-Created and directed by Don Dorsey, the show premiered on October 1, 1999 as IllumiNations 2000: Reflections of Earth as part of the Walt Disney World Millennium Celebration.
+Created and directed by Don Dorsey, the show premiered on October 1, 1999, as IllumiNations 2000: Reflections of Earth as part of the Walt Disney World Millennium Celebration.
 It was so successful that after the celebration ended, the 2000 was dropped from the name and the show continued.
 The show has received several awards throughout the years including 11 straight Best Outdoor Night Production Show Golden Ticket Awards (2005–2015).
 The show's final performance was on September 30, 2019.
-It was initially replaced by the temporary show Epcot Forever which premiered on October 1, 2019 and later by the permanent show Harmonious which premiered on September 29, 2021.
-A week after the last-ever show, the globe was disassembled.
+It was initially replaced by Epcot Forever which premiered on October 1, 2019, and later by Harmonious which premiered on September 29, 2021.
+A week after the last-ever show, the globe was disassembled and destroyed and sent to a scrapyard.

+IllumiNations and the versions of the productions before it remain the only Disney nighttime spectaculars at EPCOT that did not feature any intellectual company property (other than their original songs) and focus solely on cultural soundtracks that honor the countries represented in World Showcase.

 Show summary

 Introduction

 Torches were lit around the lagoon.
 The beginning of the show was narrated by Jim Cummings:

 The original narration substituted the first two sentences with "Good evening and welcome" but was changed for the Year of a Million Dreams.

 Immediately after, there was the sound of a flame being gently blown out, the lighting was immediately lowered throughout the World Showcase Lagoon, and the show began.